Updated November 16, 2023

-If you are newly pregnant or well into your third trimester this winter pregnancy survival guide is written for you!
+If you are newly pregnant, well into your third trimester, or somewhere in between this winter pregnancy survival guide is written for you!

 But there are simple precautions you can take to keep you and your baby healthy and safe through the winter season.